Eye Opening Results Over a Two Year Period With The Aqualung ACD

 More Damage Than You Think

-If you’ve let clean fresh water into your first stage then simply letting it dry before you use it again should avert any problems but if you’re using a rinse tank that other divers have already used then for sure there will be some salt in the tank, this will overtime damage your system.
+If you’ve let clean fresh water into your first stage then simply letting it dry before you use it again should avert any problems.
+If you’re using a rinse tank that other divers have already used then for sure there will be some salt in the tank.
+Overtime this will damage your system.
 Not only can it cause corrosion inside your first stage but your entire system.
-Corrosion in the pressure gauge is of great concern and can result in false readings or the needle sticking completely – frequently tapping your finger on the gauge during a dive is a good habit to get into.
+Corrosion in the pressure gauge is of great concern and can result in false readings or the needle sticking completely.
+Frequently tapping your finger on the gauge during a dive is a good habit to get into.

 How Does It Work?